Sam's Telephone Collection - Post Liberalisation Telephones

 GTE Flip-phone

-NT 9701 Phone Dating from just after liberalisation of the telephone instrument, BT offered this attractive design from Northern Telecom (now Nortel).
+NT 9701 Phone Dating from just after liberalisation of the telephone instrument, BT offered Telephone Number 9701 design from Northern Telecom (now Nortel) under the marketing name of Tremolo.
 It uses an electret microphone and has an adjustable sounder.
 This model is loop-disconnect only.
+Read the User Guide in the Document Repository.

 Southwestern Bell Freedom Phone